 When we configured DKIM on sending servers.
-First we generated a public/private key pair for signing outgoing messages.
-Public key is configured as TXT record on domains name server, and the private key is configured in outbound email server.
+First, we generated a public/private key pair for signing outgoing messages.
+The public key is configured as TXT record on a domains name server, and the private key is configured in the outbound email server.
 When an email is sent by an authorized user of the email server, the server uses the stored private key to generate a digital signature of the message, which is inserted in the message as a header, and the email is sent as normal.

 First make sure you have enabled EPEL repository in your system.
 After that install dkim-milter package using following command.